RapidFireAI/rapidfireai/README.md

 ./rapidfireai/start_dev.sh start

 # run the notebook from within your IDE
-# make sure the notebook is running in the oss_venv virtual environment
+# make sure the notebook is running in the .venv virtual environment
-# head to settings in Cursor/VSCode and search for venv and add the path - $HOME/rapidfireai/oss_venv
+# head to settings in Cursor/VSCode and search for venv and add the path - $HOME/rapidfireai/.venv
 # we cannot run a Jupyter notebook directly since there are restrictions on Jupyter being able to create child processes

 # VSCode can port-forward localhost:3000 where the rf-frontend server will be running